Kruithne/spooder/README.md

 > [!NOTE]
 > SHA-1 hashes are `40` characters.
 Git is transitioning to SHA-256, which are `64` characters.
 Short hashes of `7` are generally sufficient for cache-busting.

-Use a different prefix other than `$hash=` by passing it as the first parameter.
+Use a different prefix other than `hash=` by passing it as the first parameter.

 ```ts
 generate_hash_subs(7, '$#').then(subs => hash_sub_table = subs).catch(caution);